yifanwang123/yifanwang123.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year Ph.D. student at University of Delaware.
 My advisor is [Dr. Guangmo(Amo) Tong](https://udel.edu/~amotong/).
+My reseaches focus on Machine Learning and Social Network Analysis.